-The Group applied, for the first time, the following applicable new and revised accounting standards.
-Unless otherwise indicated, these new and revised accounting standards have no impact to the Group.
-Except for these standards and amended PFRS which were adopted as of January 1, 2014, the accounting policies adopted are consistent with those of the previous financial year.
+Unless otherwise indicated, the adoption of these amendments did not have any significant impact on the financial statements.
+Except for these standards and amended PFRS which were adopted as of January 1, 2015, the accounting policies adopted are consistent with those of the previous financial year.